 New concrete countertops!

-We went with concrete, because it was much less expensive than granite or quartz especially with the amount of counter space we have, but is still super durable and pretty.
+We went with concrete, because it was much less expensive than granite or manufactured quartz countertops especially with the amount of counter space we have, but is still super durable and pretty.
 We went with an off-white grayish color.
 Our friend, Chris, from Arete Woodworking installed them, along with helping with other various things like installing the stainless steel range hood, faucet, and sink.
 We seriously couldn’t have done it without him, and he did such a wonderful job.
 We did end up having an issue with the sealer, so he sanded the whole thing down and reapplied a new epoxy.
 It’s basically a bar top epoxy and everrrrything just wipes off.
 It’s amazing.

 The stainless steel sink (same one, but is the 28 inch) and the farmhouse oil rubbed bronze faucet were both a really great price, and I’m loving it.
 Deep sinks and awesome faucets are game changers.
 Sooo many dishes that I don’t want to wash can fit in there.
 Seriously, I had to take a few more photos for this post and it was after lunch, so the sink was FULL of dishes.
 Can you even tell?
 Nope!
 The sink bottom isn’t super sloped, so it can be challenging to get food down the disposal (especially when I’m trying not to get handsy with soggy plate scraps), but it doesn’t really bother me.
 We saved almost $200 from choosing these options, rather than name brands at a big box store.